czbiohub-sf/instapipeline/README.md

 # FISH-annotation
-This repository explores using crowd-sourced annotations for spot detection in RNA FISH images.
+This repository explores using crowd-sourced annotations for spot detection in RNA in situ transcriptomics images.

-Within Annotation, fishannotation contains the codebase which is being packaged.